netfocusinc/argh/README.md

 #### Github (Source Code)

-Alternatively, the Argh [https://github.com/netfocusinc/argh](Github repository) can be cloned.
+Source code from Argh can be cloned from [Github repository](https://github.com/netfocusinc/argh) can be cloned.

 ```
 $ git clone https://github.com/netfocusinc/argh.git
-$ cd argh
-$ php bin/argh.php about
 ```

 ### Basic Usage

 Using Argh is an easy way to parse arguments to your PHP command line scripts.
-See more examples of [https://www.netfocusinc.com/argh#usage](how to use Argh) are available.
+See more examples of [how to use Argh](https://www.netfocusinc.com/argh#usage) are available.

 ```
 <?php